DaCoolOne/CS3800-project/README.md

 ### Jump
 RJMP 0000 0000 xxxx xxxx - Add X to the PC

-CJMP 0000 0001 xxxx xxxx yyyy yyyy yyyy yyyy - Jump to literal position if Reg X is not 0 JMP  0000 0001 1111 1111 yyyy yyyy yyyy yyyy - Jump to literal position
+CJMP 0000 0001 xxxx xxxx yyyy yyyy yyyy yyyy - Jump to literal position if Reg X is not 0

+JMP  0000 0001 1111 1111 yyyy yyyy yyyy yyyy - Jump to literal position

 REGJMP 0000 0110 xxxx xxxx - Jump to literal position in register.
+(TODO)

 ### Direct Reg manip
 SET 0000 0010 xxxx xxxx yyyy yyyy yyyy yyyy - Literal set reg x to y.

 MOV 0000 0011 xxxx xxxx 0000 0000 yyyy yyyy - Move Register y to x.

 SWP 0000 0011 xxxx xxxx 0000 0001 yyyy yyyy - Swap regs x and y.

 ### Functions
-CALL 0000 0100 xxxx xxxx yyyy yyyy yyyy yyyy - Call function at address, place return value in reg RET 0000 0101 xxxx xxxx - Return from function with value in reg
+CALL 0000 0100 xxxx xxxx yyyy yyyy yyyy yyyy - Call function at address, place return value in reg

+RET 0000 0101 xxxx xxxx - Return from function with value in reg

 ### ALU Operations:
 010A AAAA xxxx xxxx yyyy yyyy zzzz zzzz - Perform ALU operation A on registers Y, Z. Place result in X.

 The alu operations are as follows:

 ADD, SUB, DIV, LSHIFT, RSHIFT, AND, OR, XOR, BAND, BOR, BXOR, MOD

 Two reg ALU operations:

 0110 AAAA xxxx xxxx yyyy yyyy zzzz zzzz - Same as normal ALU operations, but uses two sequential registers.

 FADD, FSUB, MUL, FMUL, FDIV,
 DIVMOD

 Special notes:

 MUL and DIVMOD take as right hand arguments Y and Z that are single register, but the output is two registers large.

 DIVMOD places the result of int division in reg X, and the result of modulus in X+1

 Literal ALU operations:

 0111 AAAA xxxx xxxx yyyy yyyy yyyy yyyy - Perform operation on reg X with value Y.

 XORI - Bitwise xor with a literal value.
-Bitwise not can be run using XORI R 0xFF ORI - Bitwise or with a literal value.
+Bitwise not can be run using XORI R 0xFF

+ORI - Bitwise or with a literal value.

 ANDI - Bitwise and with a literal value.

 BNOT - Binary not, does not have a y argument.